KevinLeeFM/KevinLeeFM/README.md

-### Hey, it's Kevin 👋
+### Hello, my name is Kevin 👋
-- 🔭 I’m currently working on random projects to brush up on Git
-- 🌱 I’m currently learning about data structures
+- 🌱 I’m currently learning about machine learning and other computer engineering subjects
 - 📫 How to reach me:
   - kevinleefm@hotmail.com
   - k323lee@uwaterloo.ca
-- 😄 Pronouns: he, they
+- 😄 Pronouns: he/him, they/them

 <!--
 **KevinLeeFM/KevinLeeFM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.